MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 There are a couple of requirements for setting up and using the email features.

 * To set up email, you must have the **EMAIL SETUP** permission set.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
-* Everyone who will use the email features must be a fully-licensed [!INCLUDE [prod_short](includes/prod_short.md)].
+* Everyone who uses the email features must be a fully licensed [!INCLUDE [prod_short](includes/prod_short.md)].
 For example, delegated admins and guest users can't use the tenant's email account.

 ## Add email accounts